oceanhackweek/ohw24_proj_sdm_us/README.md

 6. **Predict and visualize**

 We selected the AOGCM climate model and scenarios RCP26, RCP45, RCP60, and RCP85 to predict future environmental conditions for our area of interest, and concatenated the environmental data raster files into a raster stack.
 Then, we plotted the suitability of the environment for the species on a scale of 0-1 (1 being most suitable).
+We took the raster image for this plot and used the `leaflet` package to put it on a geographical map.

 7. **Develop tool**

 Lastly, we created an R Shiny app to make our model accessible and interactive.
-We added dropdown boxes for users to select from five different species, year (current, 2050, or 2100), and climate scenarios to visualize SDMs for their selected inputs.
+We added dropdown boxes for users to select from five different species, year (current, 2050, or 2100), and climate scenarios to visualize SDMs on a map for their selected inputs.

 ## Collaborators